eflexsystems/ember-infinity/README.md

 /items?per=5&pg=1
 ```

-and `ember-infinity` will be set up to parse the total number of pages from a JSON response like this:
+and `@eflexsystems/ember-infinity` will be set up to parse the total number of pages from a JSON response like this:

 ```js
 {